-Concurrent enrollment in other graduate institutions for the purpose of transferring credits into the AGTS program must be approved in advance by the AGTS registrar and/or academic dean.
+Concurrent enrollment in other graduate institutions for the purpose of transferring credits into the AGTS program must be approved in advance by the AGTS registrar and/or Dean.

 Cumulative transfer credits may not exceed one-half of the MDiv, one-half of the professional MA, nor up to one-half of the academic MA (See Residency Requirement.)

 Courses accepted for transfer credit are expected to be equivalent to the course descriptions in the AGTS catalog and to appropriately fit the degree program being pursued.

 The minimum grade acceptable is C from accredited schools (B from nonaccredited schools if approved by the seminary).